Israeli military says strike on Gaza hospital was targeting a Hamas camera

 Most of those killed died after rushing to the scene of the first blast, only to be hit by a second strike — an attack captured on television by several networks.

-The southern Gaza strike came as Israel prepares to expand its offensive into densely populated areas of northern Gaza.
+The strike happened as Israel prepared to expand its offensive into densely populated areas of northern Gaza.
 Israel's military wants people in hospitals, displacement camps and Gaza City neighborhoods to evacuate southward to so-called safe zones so it can destroy Hamas and prevent attacks like the Oct.
 7, 2023, assault that killed about 1,200 people and triggered the war.

 A day after the strike, Israeli strikes killed at least 16 Palestinians on Tuesday, hospitals said.